 The screenshot shows the 'Configure Basic Features' dialog box.
 It contains a list of checkboxes for various features.
 The 'SSL Offloading' and 'Load Balancing' checkboxes are checked and highlighted with a blue border.
-Other checkboxes include Content Filter, Rewrite, Authentication, Authorization and Auditing, HTTP Compression, Content Switching, Integrated Caching, and Citrix Gateway.
-At the bottom of the dialog are 'OK' and 'Close' buttons, with 'OK' being highlighted.
+Other checkboxes are empty.
+At the bottom of the dialog are 'OK' and 'Close' buttons.